 1. Start saving now.
 As soon as you get engaged, you should start putting money away.
 We had a rough idea of the overall budget that what we wanted to spend on our wedding, so, once we got engaged, we started putting a lump sum away each month.
 Our goal was to have enough money saved by our wedding date (we got married about a year after we got engaged) that we would have enough to cover all our costs.

 2. Figure out what is really important to you in your wedding.
 Do you want something small and intimate?
 A big blowout?
 Perhaps you’re not big on a sit down dinner, but an open bar is a must.
 Talk things through with your better half (and other family members if you’re feeling generous/crazy), and see what matters to them.
+Your significant other may want photo wedding invitations or a videographer.
 For me – I really wanted a 3-tier cake.
 I don’t know why, but in my head, my wedding cake was always 3 tiers, so that was a must.

 3. Search for talented and connected friends and family members.
 My now sister-in-law is an excellent photographer and kindly did our photos.
 Ask around – perhaps someone you know would like to DJ, or works at a flower shop and can give you a discount.
 Make sure you budget in something to compensate them for their time and efforts.